By email: email@example.com

-- Object to a processing of user personal data where we are relying on a legitimate interest (or those of a third party) and there is something about a user’s particular situation which makes the user want to object to processing on this ground as they feel it impacts on their fundamental rights and freedoms.
+- Object to processing of user personal data where we are relying on a legitimate interest (or those of a third party) and there is something about a user’s particular situation which makes the user want to object to processing on this ground as they feel it impacts on their fundamental rights and freedoms.
 Users also have the right to object where we are processing their personal data for direct marketing purposes.

 - Request restriction of processing of user’s personal data.
 This enables users to ask us to suspend the processing of their personal data in the following scenarios: (A) if users want us to establish the data’s accuracy; (B) where our use of the data is unlawful but users do not want us to erase it; (C) where users need us to hold the data even if we no longer require it as users need it to establish, exercise or defend legal claims; or (D) users have objected to our use of their data but we need to verify whether we have overriding legitimate grounds to use it.

 - Request the transfer of user’s personal data to them or to a third party.
 We will provide users, or a third party they have chosen, their personal data in a structured, commonly used, machine-readable format.
 Note that this right only applies to automated information which they initially provided consent for us to use or where we used the information to perform a contract with them.

 - Withdraw consent at any time where we are relying on consent to process user’s personal data.
-However, this will not affect the lawfulness of any processing carried out before user withdraws consent.
+However, this will not affect the lawfulness of any processing carried out before the user withdraws consent.
 If user withdraws consent, we may not be able to provide certain products or services to the user.

 - Automated individual decision-making, including profiling.
 Users have the right not to be subject to a decision based solely on automated processing, including profiling, which produces legal or similarly significant effects on them, except as allowed under applicable data protection laws.
 We do not use any profiling algorithms.